federicoVisi/GIMLeT/README.md

 - HfMT Optitrack OSC bridge
   https://github.com/HfMT-ZM4/motion-tracking

+## Literature
+### Book chapter with an overview of interactive machine learning of musical gesture
+Visi, F. G., & Tanaka, A. (2021).
+Interactive Machine Learning of Musical Gesture.
+In E. R. Miranda (Ed.), Handbook of Artificial Intelligence for Music: Foundations, Advanced Approaches, and Developments for Creativity.
+Springer, forthcoming.
+Preprint: http://arxiv.org/abs/2011.13487

+### Paper on the Gesture Variation Follower algorithm
+Caramiaux, B., Montecchio, N., Tanaka, A., & Bevilacqua, F. (2014).
+Adaptive Gesture Recognition with Variation Estimation for Interactive Systems.
+ACM Transactions on Interactive Intelligent Systems, 4(4), 1–34. https://doi.org/10.1145/2643204

 ## Acknowledgements

 KiSS: Kinetics in Sound and Space – HfMT Hamburg, Germany.

 gimlet.mangle is based on a synth design by Atau Tanaka.
 The data recorder in gimlet.ml.ann is based on a design by Michael Zbyszyński.

+GEMM))) Gesture Embodiment and Machines in Music – Piteå School of Music – Luleå University of Technology, Sweden.

 ## Contact